 A standard dictionary definition of the word symmetry is "regularity in form and arrangement," and the significance of automorphisms in mathematics is that they often yield important patterns of regularity in a mathematical system.
 This is apparent in our previous example involving isosceles triangles.
-Of course, the amount of regularity can vary, and an equilateral triangle has a more regular structure than, say, an isosceles right triangle; generally speaking, the more regular an object is, the more automorphisms it has.
+Of course, the amount of regularity can vary; for example, an equilateral triangle has a more regular structure than, say, an isosceles right triangle.
+Generally speaking, the more regular an object is, the more automorphisms it has.

 Definition.
-An automorphism of a geometrical incidence space (S, Π, d) and (S', Π', d') is a 1-1 onto map from S to itself which is an isomorphism of geometrical incidence spaces. - The identity map of a mathematical object is normally an example of an automorphism, and it is a routine exercise to check that for each geometrical incidence space (S, Π, d) , the identity map of S defines an automorphism of (S, Π, d) .
+An automorphism of a geometrical incidence space $(S, \Pi, d)$ and $(S', \Pi', d')$ is a 1-1 onto map from S to itself which is an isomorphism of geometrical incidence spaces. - The identity map of a mathematical object is normally an example of an automorphism, and it is a routine exercise to check that for each geometrical incidence space $(S, \Pi, d)$ , the identity map of S defines an automorphism of $(S, \Pi, d)$ .